MattJust/playlist_analysis/README.md

 I use the packages Numpy, Pandas, Seaborn, Scikit and Tensorflow

-get_playlists.py - to get song features from Spotify using the SpotiPy package
+get_playlists.py - to get song features from a Spotify playlist using the SpotiPy package

 spotify_playlist_analysis.ipynb - an exploration of the song features data and its formatting followed by some machine learning predictions, with what is hopefully clear explanation interspersed throughout.